frontity/api-reference/docs-api/frontity-packages/core-package/README.md

 The core `frontity` package is the heart of the Frontity framework.

-This package is in charge of:
-- Managing the CLI
-- Orchestrate the packages configured in a Frontity project
-- Being an entry point for other packages and utils
+Besides containing the Frontity CLI commands (`npx frontity <command>`), the package is an entry point for other packages and utils, so it exposes the key methods and components provided by the Framework

 * [`frontity`](frontity.md)